Dig into the reasons why heat pump water heaters are the most efficient, most comfortable option on the planet.

 - Heat pump water heater cost: Considerations, rebates, and tax credits

-- How to get a new water heater at no upfront cost
+- How to get a new water heater

 A quick cheat sheet: What you need to know about heat pump water heaters (aka hybrid water heaters)